JuliaConcurrent/ThreadLocalCounters.jl/README.md

 julia> hello_world() = @tlc hello_world;
 ```

-The installed counter can be enumerated using `ThreadLocalCounters.list`:
+The installed counters can be enumerated using `ThreadLocalCounters.list`:

 ```JULIA
 julia> ThreadLocalCounters.list(; all = true)